stephen-hannon/flexible/README.md

 # flex

-To update `highcharts.js`, run the following from the `flex` folder:
+To update `highcharts.js`, run the following from the `flex` directory:

 ```bash
 $ npm update